mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

   }
 }

-// GetIndexableElement returns a reflect.Value for a given slice element.
+// GetIndexableElement returns a reflect.Value for a given slice, array, or string.
 // It must be passed a pointer to a slice, array, or string. func GetIndexableElement(valuePtr interface{}, index int) reflect.Value {
   VerifyIndexablePtr("GetIndexableElement", valuePtr)